ZhiwenT/BCClong/README.md

 <!-- badges: end -->

-The goal of BCCLong is to compute a Bayesian Consensus Clustering (BCC) model for mixed-type (e.g. continous, discrete and categorical) longitudinal data
+The goal of BCCLong is to compute a Bayesian Consensus Clustering (BCC) model for mixed-type longitudinal data

 ## Description